Bollywood star Sushant Singh Rajput found dead, aged 34 | DW | 14.06.2020

 Bollywood actor Sushant Singh Rajput has been found dead at his Mumbai home, Indian media reported Sunday, citing police confirmation.

-The star died in a suspected suicide, according to the Hindustan Times.
+The 34-year-old star died in a suspected suicide, according to the Hindustan Times.

 News broadcaster NDTV tweeted that Rajput was found hanged by his domestic help.

+Rajput gained the spotlight in India with his popular television series "Pavitra Rishta" and the critically acclaimed film, "Kai Po Che!" based on Chetan Bhagat's bestselling book, "The Three Mistakes of My Life."

-The 34-year-old actor recently starred in the comedy drama "Chhichhore" and his last appearance was in the Netflix movie "Drive."
+Recently, he starred in the comedy-drama "Chhichhore" and his last appearance was in the Netflix movie "Drive."

+Born in the ancient city of Patna in Bihar, northeast India, Rajput studied engineering and was a National Olympiad Winner in Physics.
+He later dropped out to pursue a career in acting.

+Rajput's death on Sunday follows the apparent suicide of his former manager Disha Salian a few days ago.

 If you are suffering from serious emotional strain or suicidal thoughts, do not hesitate to seek professional help.
 You can find information on where to find such help, no matter where you live in the world, at this website: https://www.befrienders.org/.